Verizon Participates in the TRUSTe Privacy Program[ more ]

 When you purchase products or apply for service with us, we may obtain credit information about you from outside credit reporting agencies to help us with customer authentication and credit-related decisions.
 If you lease your residence, we may have information about how to reach your landlord and whether landlord permission is required to install our facilities.

-Verizon obtains information from outside companies that collect consumer information such as demographic and interest data.
+We obtain information from outside companies such as those that collect consumer information including demographic and interest data.
 Examples of this information include gender, age range, sports enthusiast, frequent diner or pet owner.
-We use this data and combine it with other information we have about you to help us predict customer preferences and to direct marketing offers that might be more relevant to you.
+We use this data and combine it with other information we have about you to help us predict your preferences and to direct marketing offers that might be more relevant to you.

 Information You Provide

-When you contact us online or by other means for information about products and services or when you enter a Verizon-sponsored or affiliated contest, sweepstakes or similar promotion, we will respond to your request and may use the information you supply us to provide you with additional information about service offerings either at that time or in the future.
+When you contact us for information about products and services or when you enter a Verizon-sponsored or affiliated contest, sweepstakes or promotion, we may use the information you supply us to provide you with information about our services, programs or offerings either at that time or in the future.
 If you enter a promotion, your information may be disclosed as part of the program’s administration, such as in connection with the publication of winners, prize fulfillment, and as required by law or permitted by the promotion’s official rules.
 Information you provide on our websites about your preferred location and other preferences may be used to provide you with more relevant product recommendations, services and special offers.

-We may also collect information from you when you agree to participate in surveys or provide other feedback to us regarding our products or services, when you register to receive news or public policy updates, or when you apply for a job with or a grant from Verizon.
-We use this information only for the purpose for which you provide it.
+We also collect information from you when you participate in surveys or provide other feedback to us regarding our products or services, when you register to receive news or public policy updates, or when you apply for a job with or a grant from Verizon.
+We use this information for the purposes described to you at the time the information is collected.

 Information about the Cable Act